jeffwarnica/rhc-miq-quickstart/README.md

     * https://github.com/rhtconsulting/miq-Utilities.git
         * Actually: https://github.com/jeffwarnica/miq-Utilities.git with mar21 branch
     * https://github.com/jeffwarnica/rhc-miq-quickstart.git
+    * From the command line (so it is editable): https://github.com/jeffwarnica/rhc-miq-quickstart_local This provides a framework for local domain, for local changes (settingstore and any additional helpers)
-  * Create your local, customization Domain for local code and settings
+  * Review that local domain for sample local code and settings
-    * Create a new domain, say "Lab"
-    * Copy from rhc-miq-quickstart the following:
 	* `/StdLib/Settings/settingsstore`
 	  * Here, you will store your local settings.
 	    * Change the class name from "SettingsStorage" to anything else ("SettingsStorageLab", say)
 		* Change the priority from 0 to, say 100
 	  * `/StdLib/Settings/settings`
-      	* Absent a "Automate Class Path Loader", we have to use what we got, so: edit `settings` adding additional embedded methods - all of the settingstores in Automate, essentially
+    * Absent a "Automate Class Path Loader", we have to use what we got, so:
+      * `settings` includes additional embedded methods - all of the settingstores in Automate, essentially
+      * ``
     * Ensure that they are included with the Domain Prefix, as they should live in the same location in their respective domains
  * `/StdLib/Settings/settingsstore`
   * Configure and wire up "Settings".
 This involves creating a new Domain, copying some files, and providing your own settings.
     * Create a "variables" domain, top priority